Elliptically Distributed Lozenge Tilings of a Hexagon

-Up to gauge equivalence, we obtain the weight of a horizontal lozenge with top corner $(i,j)$ as:
+Up to gauge equivalence, we obtain the weight of a horizontal lozenge with top corner~$(i,j)$ as

 This weight was studied in \cite{BGR}.
-If we take $\kappa$ to 0 or $\infty$, we see the $q$-Racah weight is an interpolation between two types of weights:
+Upon renormalizing, if we take $\kappa$ to 0 or $\infty$, we see the $q$-Racah weight is an interpolation between two types of weights

-A direct alternative limit from the elliptic level is given by $v_1 = v_2 = p^{1/3}, p\to 0$ (and then replace $q^2$ by $q$ or $1/q$).
-These two weights give rise to tilings weighted proportional to $q^{\text{Volume}}$ or $q^{\text{-Volume}}$ (where Volume = number of $1 \times 1 \times 1$ cubes in the stepped surface representing a tiling).
-This is the $q$-Hahn weight (as the analysis leads to $q$-Hahn orthogonal polynomials).
-The frozen boundary phenomenon for this type of weight was first studied in \cite{KO_limit}, and then via alternative methods in \cite{BGR}.
+A direct alternative limit from the elliptic level is given by $v_1 = v_2 = p^{1/3}$, $p\to 0$ (and then replace $q^2$ by $q$ or $1/q$).
+These two weights give rise to tilings weighted proportional to~$q^{\text{Volume}}$ or~$q^{\text{-Volume}}$, where Volume = number of $1 \times 1 \times 1$ cubes in the stepped surface representing a tiling.
+This is the $q$-Hahn weight, as $q$-Hahn orthogonal polynomials appear in its analysis.
+The frozen boundary phenomenon for this type of weight was first studied in~\cite{KO_limit}, and then via alternative methods in~\cite{BGR}.

 Finally, the Racah weight is the limit $q \to 1$ in \eqref{q-racah} (we denote $k = \log_q(\kappa)$ and need $\kappa \to 1$ as $q \to 1$).
 The weight function becomes